sadavarterohit/os/README.md

 # os
-OS lab from 3rd sem
+Operating Systems lab for 3rd semester in RV College of engineering.
+All programs based on things needed for the curriculum